 CBeebies Land brings some of childrens television's most loved characters to life, including Mr Tumble, Igglepiggle, and Postman Pat.
 A wide range of rides, attractions and shows will guarantee to keep young guests busy for hours as they discover familiar faces as they've never seen them before.

 Passing by the CBeebies Photo Studio, you soon arrive at the CBeebies Clock Tower, where you have a choice of which direction to take.
 One path takes you through the heart of Greendale as you pass by Postman Pat's Parcel Express, where a familiar fleet of vans are busy delivering all manner of packages.
-This path would take you to the hub of the area's rides and attractions, which lie beyond Nina's Science Lab

 The Numtums' Number-Go-Round sits at the hub of CBeebies Land, with various rides and attractions surrounding it.
 From here you can choose whether or not you want to visit Justin's House and have a go with in his Pie-O-Matic Factory, or perhaps you'd prefer to pay a visit to Charlie and Lola and see their Moonsquirters and Greendrops.